commfish/southeast_pink_salmon_preseason/README.md

 2. Rename the folder to the current forecast year.

-3. Delete the files in the data folder except the [`varyyyy_final.csv`] file and the [`sst_data_map.csv`]  file.
+3. Delete the files in the data folder except the [`varyyyy_final.csv`] file, the [`sst_data_map.csv`] file, and the [`adj_raw_pink.csv`].
 The [`varyyyy_final.csv`] file will serve as the template for the new year.
 Update this file name to the data year (not the forecast year).
-To prepare for the coming year, add another year of mock data by adding the same data as last year into a new row.
+This file can not be updated with the SST until the satellilte_data_monthly code is run.
 Keep a folder labeled raw_data within the data folder for any of the original data files that are used in the analysis.
-The raw data should not be manipulated in any way, but instead copied to the [`varyyyy_final.csv`] file for use in the model runs.
+The raw data should not be manipulated in any way but instead copied to the [`varyyyy_final.csv`] file for use in the model runs.
 The file [`sst_data_map.csv`] contains the latitude and longitude of the different regions for the satellite SST data.
 The details of these regions are found in Miller et al. 2022.
 This file does not need to be updated unless these regions change.
+The [`adj_raw_pink.csv`] file needs to be updated with the current year's data.
+This data will be found in the google drive created by NOAA biologists (Emily Ferguson).

 4. Delete all files within the results folder.